barborico/recipes/Lunch & Dinner/Wontons in Chili Broth.md

 ### Putting It All Together

-1. Pour the broth over the wontons.
+1. Pour a moderate amount of broth over the wontons.
 2. Sprinkle the green onions and sesame seeds over the top as a garnish.

 ## Variations